pkokkinos/2026_RISE_Cooperative_Object_Detection/README.md

 If you use this code or dataset, please cite:

-Paper not in proceeding yet - just add this page.
+Paper not in proceedings yet - just add the linke of this page.

-"# 2026_RISE_Cooperative_Object_Detection"